 I recently had the opportunity to speak with Dana Ashbrook, who played Bobby Briggs in the original series of Twin Peaks, Fire Walk With Me & Season 3 as well.
 Dana was most gracious with his time and his love of all things Twin Peaks was quite apparent throughout our conversation.
-Hope you enjoy what was a really fun interview.
+I hope you enjoy what was an wonderful interview.

 AG: When you wrapped filming on Fire Walk With Me all those years ago, did you ever see yourself playing Bobby Briggs again?